jrg94/personal-data/education/README.md

 - **Title**: the name given to a particular assignment
 - **Grade**: the grade assessed for a particular assignment
 - **Total**: the maximum number of points a student could earn on that assignment

+This file is meant to deprecate the current grade files, which will be removed at a later date.